Google Ads Guide – How to Set up an Account & Campaigns

 Google has created a guide to Google Ads.
 (Formely Google AdWords).

-Google Adwords Made Simple
+Google Ads Made Simple

 Neil Patel will need no introduction to many.
 He is a leading authority on digital marketing, PR and SEO who helps companies like Amazon, NBC, GM, HP and Viacom to grow their revenue through digital marketing.

 It begins by establishing why Google Ads is a worthy investment for businesses that want to grow their brand and their revenue.
 The page then provides information about the benefits that can be reaped when this powerful tool is leveraged.
-It then guides you through how to use Google Adwords, offers a peek behind the curtain at how it works and segues into a step-by-step guide to getting your own campaign up and running.
+It then guides you through how to use Google Ads, offers a peek behind the curtain at how it works and segues into a step-by-step guide to getting your own campaign up and running.

 It’s a long, long, long read but it never feel drudgerous.
 The content’s layout eschews slabs of text for short, pithy paragraphs interspersed with easy-to-interpret infographics.